R-Value in Insulation Materials

 Garage or Flat top roofing

-These types of roofs collect heat quite fast, hvaing insulation in these large sections will have a significant impact on the heating of your household and the cooling requirements.
+These types of roofs collect heat quite fast.
+Having insulation in these large sections will have a significant impact on the heating of your household and cooling requirements.

 Lower Roof Edges

-Lower roof edges need to extend as much as possible to shield the house edges from the suns harmful rays. while insulation doesn't need to be put in direct contact with this portion of the roof, it certainly doesn't hurt.
+Lower roof edges need to extend as much as possible to shield the house edges from the sun's harmful rays.
+While insulation doesn't need to be in direct contact with this portion of the roof, it certainly doesn't hurt.

 Batt Insulation For Houses